Dr Rhoda Wilkie

 Contributions to Journals

-- Wilkie, RM. (in press).
+- Wilkie, R. (2013).
 'Multispecies Scholarship and Encounters: Changing Assumptions at the Human-Animal Nexus'.
 Sociology.

 - Wilkie, RM.
 (2005).
 'Sentient commodities and productive paradoxes: the ambiguous nature of human-livestock relations in Northeast Scotland'.
 Journal of Rural Studies, vol 21, no. 2, pp. 213-230.